emily-gordy/Separating_EFIV_2020-2050/Readme.md

-# Hello!
-Welcome to my repository for Gordon et. al 2023 (submitted to ERL fingers crossed)
+## Hello!
+Welcome to the repository for Gordon et. al 2023, _ERL_

-This repository contains all the code to repeat the analysis in the paper _Separating Internal and Forced Contributions to Near Term SST predictability in the CESM2-LE_.
-This study is currently in review in Environmental Research Letters, and the preprint is available on [EarthArXiv](https://doi.org/10.31223/X5BD5J).
+This repository contains all the code to repeat the analysis in the paper [Separating Internal and Forced Contributions to Near Term SST predictability in the CESM2-LE](https://iopscience.iop.org/article/10.1088/1748-9326/acfdbc).

 ## Requirements: